Introduction to KYC in banking

 KYC regulation in banking

 Banks operating globally must navigate a complex regulatory landscape.
-Ensuring adherence to a variety of KYC and AML regulation to mitigate financial crime.
+Ensuring adherence to a variety of KYC and AML regulation to mitigate financial crime, criminal activity, and identify suspicious activities before impacting business and compliance operations.

 Some of the key global regulation is as follows: